telgin/react-node-boilerplate/README.md

 # react-node-boilerplate
 Simple client/server boilerplate for getting started quickly.
-A slimmer version of create-react-app + server side, good for experiments.
+This is a slimmer version of create-react-app + a simple server side.

 ## What?
 Client: modified version of create-react-app

 Server: express

 ## Commands